Articles in the "General" Category

 News organizations are reporting that the stock of RadioShack (formerly known as Radio Shack) will soon be delisted from the New York Stock Exchange.
 Everyone seems to expect that bankruptcy will be the next step.
 Although it’s still possible that someone will step forward to keep the company going after the bankruptcy, it’s more likely that the stores and brand will soon be shut down.

 This is hardly surprising, but sad nonetheless.
 Even though Radio Shack hasn’t sold its own computers since 1993, it was still a direct link back to the TRS-80.
-Radio Shack’s demise will leave only Apple as the last remaining company responsible for the “1977 trinity” of the Radio Shack TRS-80, Apple II, and the Commodore PET.
+Radio Shack’s demise will leave only Apple as the last remaining company responsible for the “1977 trinity” (as BYTE put it in 1995) of the Radio Shack TRS-80, Apple II, and the Commodore PET.

 I was saddened to learn that Wayne Green died on September 13, 2013.
 Longtime TRS-80 enthusiasts will remember Wayne Green as the founder and publisher of 80 Micro, the most famous and best remembered TRS-80 magazine.